How to Cook Pumpkin or Winter Squash – 3 Easy Methods

 3. Cover and cook pumpkin in microwave on high for 15 minutes.
 Test tenderness.
 Microwave in 5 minute intervals until pumpkin tests done.

-4. Remove from oven, cool, scoop out flesh and puree.
+4. Remove from oven, cool, scoop out flesh and purée.

-cooked pumpkin in food processor
+roasted pumpkin in food processor

+I usually scoop the cooked flesh of the pumpkin into the food processor and purée until well blended.
 You can also use a blender, a stick blender or even a potato masher.
-Finished pumpkin puree should be smooth and creamy.
+Finished pumpkin purée should be smooth and creamy.

-Sometimes winter squash is so dry that it doesn’t get creamy, and you to add a little bit of water.
+Sometimes winter squash is so dry that it doesn’t get creamy, and you need to add a little bit of water.
 Another option is to mix half pumpkin and half squash.

-How Much Puree Does One Pumpkin Make?
+How Much Purée Does One Pumpkin Make?

-1 pie pumpkin (around 6 pounds) = 2 cups cooked and strained puree
+1 pie pumpkin (around 6 pounds) = 2 cups cooked and strained purée

-A similar size winter squash will typically yield a little more puree.
-Pumpkin (squash) puree freezes well.
+A similar size winter squash will typically yield a little more purée.
+Pumpkin (squash) purée freezes well.

 Some of our favorite pumpkin recipes include: